SearchDictionaryMobileLogin

 • Hypothalamus (drug effects, physiopathology)

-• Insulin (biosynthesis, genetics, secretion)
+• Insulin (biosynthesis, genetics, metabolism)

 • Intestinal Mucosa (innervation, metabolism)

-• Islets of Langerhans (drug effects, secretion)
+• Islets of Langerhans (drug effects, metabolism)

 • Lizards